mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 */
 ```

-### `CASE WHEN`
+### If-then: `CASE WHEN` & `COALESCE`
 It's common to need some kind of `if`-`else` logic on a column.
-You may have a table of predicted values from a model, for example, and you'd like to binarize the predictions into positive and negative classes by some threshold.
+Maybe you have a table of model predictions, for example, and you want to binarize the values into positive and negative labels by some threshold.

-In our database, let's say we want to convert the scores from our `grades` table into letter grades. `CASE WHEN` is the solution here.
+In our database, let's say we want to convert the scores from our `grades` table into letter grades.
+We can easily do so with `CASE WHEN`.

 {% include header-sql.html %}
 ```sql